 When planting beneath trees, remove any weeds and scratch the surface of the soil with a garden fork – as the soil can be very compacted – taking care not to damage any roots.

-Select shade loving plants with compact root systems so they don’t compete with the tree for nutrients, and pay attention to watering and fertilising as plants establish.
-Add in plenty of organic matter before planting, and mulch to help the soil retain some – find out how to make your own compost.
+Select plants that will tolerate shade with compact root systems so they don’t compete with the tree for nutrients, and pay attention to watering and fertilizing as plants establish.
+Add in plenty of organic matter or even homemade compost before planting, and mulch to help the soil retain some.

 Damp areas in a shady garden are found in cool, moist woodland areas, near water and with clay soil.
 Helping your soil here is important, too; use organic matter to improve drainage and mulch to break down and aid the soil structure.